 The validation results are descriptive and in accordance with

-errors is now a simple task.
+fixing errors in the oXygen CSS editor is a simple task.

 Support for XPath Default Namespace